ikmdev/reasoner-test-data/README.md

 The tinkar-reasoner-test-data module packages test dbs for testing tinkar reasoner service implementations.

 ## Issues and Contributions

-Technical and non-technical issues can be reported to the GitHub Issue Tracker.
+Technical and non-technical issues can be reported to the [Issue Tracker](https://github.com/ikmdev/reasoner-test-data/issues).

 Contributions can be submitted via pull requests.
 Please check the [contribution guide](doc/how-to-contribute.md) for more details.